+Parameter Description

-Parameter Description Select the Auto value to enable autonegotiation.
+Speed Data transfer mode.
+Select the Auto value to enable autonegotiation.
 When this value is selected, the Autonegotiation Modes and Flow control sections are displayed.
-Select the 10M-Half , 10M-Full , 100M-Half , or 100M-Full value to manually configure speed and duplex mode for the selected port: • 10M-Half : Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 10Mbps.
-Speed • 10M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 10Mbps. • 100M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 100Mbps. • 100M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 100Mbps.
-Autonegotiation Modes To enable the needed da ta transfer modes, move relevant switches to the right.
+Select the 10M-Half, 10M-Full, 100M-Half, or 100M-Full value to manually configure speed and duplex mode for the selected port. • 10M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 10Mbps. • 10M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 10Mbps. • 100M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 100Mbps. • 100M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 100Mbps.

+arameter Description

+Autonegotiation Modes

+ole the needed dat a transfer modes, move relevant switches to the right.

 Parameter Description Flow control Symmetric flow control Move the switch to the right to enable the flow control function for the port.
-Symmetric now contro Move the switch to the left to disable the flow control function for the port.
+Move the switch to the left to disable the flow control function for the port.